Lenovo appoints senior leaders for its Commercial business - NCNONLINE

 Lenovo, the global technology leader, has created newer roles and appointed two leaders in the commercial business segment.
 As Lenovo pivots toward being a global leader in IT solutions and Services, some fundamental changes are being incorporated into the organization.

-Lenovo also appointed Subraneel Bose as Director and Head of Enterprise Business, Lenovo India.
+Lenovo also appointed, Mr. Subraneel Bose as Director and Head of Enterprise Business, Lenovo India.
 He will spearhead the team responsible for delivering the revenue, profitability, and market share for the Enterprise, Public Segment & Education businesses and oversee Lenovo’s extensive product portfolio.

 If you have an interesting Article / Report/case study to share, please get in touch with us at editors@roymediative.com/ roy@roymediative.com, 9811346846/9625243429.